Azure-Samples/azure-intelligent-edge-patterns/edge-knowledge-mining/Readme.md

 [![Knowledge Mining on Azure Stack Edge](https://sec.ch9.ms/ch9/efcb/ea7f3693-0144-4949-9094-2d154847efcb/AzureStackEdge_512.jpg)](https://sec.ch9.ms/ch9/d218/48b1b0d3-a01f-42d2-b23d-da8db5efd218/AzureStackEdge_high.mp4 "Knowledge Mining on Azure Stack Edge")

-This could be used for your line of business, archival, or mission-oriented data to quickly uncover insights and increase your situational awareness.
+This could be used for your line of business, archival or mission-oriented data to quickly uncover insights and increase your situational awareness.

-In the new year, we’ll be following up with a series of videos to walk through the architecture and publishing the code pattern here.
+We’ll be following up with a series of videos to walk through the architecture, DevOps and code in this repository.

-Stay tuned for updates…
+Please stay tuned for updates…